vapolia/Svg-Samples/README.md

 </ItemGroup>
 ```

- That configures those Svg images as `embedded resources`
+ That configures the svg images as `embedded resources`.

 ##  In a XAML page, use `SvgImage` or `SvgImageSource`